ansible/ansible/hacking/ticket_stubs/use_another_repo.md

 We'd be happy to discuss things.

-See  this page for a complete and up to date list of communication channels and their purposes:
+See  this page for a complete list of communication channels and their purposes:

    * https://docs.ansible.com/ansible/latest/community/communication.html